-“Thanks,” my husband and I mumbled in unison.
+“Thanks,” my husband and I mumbled together, remembering.

-Our kids were playing together—quite happily—along the shore of the Firehole River while we made lunch at a nearby picnic table.
+Our kids were playing quite happily together along the shore of the Firehole River while we made lunch at a nearby picnic table.
 Just moments before, they’d been snarling at each other.
 While I was busy wondering how I would survive this vacation—and possibly their childhood—my husband simply turned in at the nearest picnic area.

 Because I promote picnicking as the best way to deal with the inevitable and recurring need for food, here are some YNP picnicking realities and a few of our favorite picnic areas.
 (Note: Each is near water—either beside a river or above Yellowstone Lake.)

 Tips for Picnicking in Yellowstone

 - Yellowstone’s picnic areas are small, as in a dozen or fewer tables.
 They are busiest right at the traditional mealtimes.
 At other times, they are often empty.

 - Basic (very basic) groceries are available at general stores in the developed areas of the park.
 During the summer, stores are open and well-stocked.
 Early and late in the season, some areas have shut down completely.
 The remaining stores have shorter hours and fewer supplies.

 - Given their place in the middle of a national park, the picnic areas are picturesque but primitive.
 They typically don’t have water available.
 While most have bathroom facilities, they are of the non-flushing variety.
 Most, but not all, provide hand sanitizer.

 - Because Yellowstone is bear country, you must stow it securely in your vehicle if you are not with your food.